-In this article, I’m going to share a bit about my experience on diving trip in Raja Ampat, but also share with you all of the prices, transportation and logistics of the trip so that if you want to plan a similar dive trip to Raja Ampat, you can do so easily using this guide.
+In this article, I’m going to share a bit about my experience with the amazing diving in Raja Ampat, but also share with you all of the prices, transportation, and logistics of the trip so that if you want to plan a similar dive trip to Raja Ampat, you can do so easily using this guide.

 Getting To Raja Ampat

 Our plane landed at Sorong airport, the main gateway to Raja Ampat.
 We flew in from Komodo, so we had a long journey including 4 flights and an overnight layover, but most people who visit Raja Ampat will come from Jakarta or Bali, so I’ll include those logistics here as well.

 Our Flight(s) – Komodo to Raja Ampat

 We flew from Labuan Bajo to Denpasar to Makassar and finally onward to Sorong (Raja Ampat).
 The journey took us 2 days as we had an overnight stop in Makassar.
 If you were to do the same trip, you could likely complete it in a day, but it was nice to take a break mid-way as it’s a lot of flying!

 Flights from Bali to Raja Ampat

 If you’re flying from Bali, you will likely stop over in Makassar and a round trip flight will likely cost you between $180 – $200 USD depending on the season.

 The first leg will be from Bali Denpasar (DPS) with LionAir / WingsAir and will head to Makassar Sultan Hasanuddin International (UPG).
 Srawija and Garuda Air are likely the airlines you’ll fly with from Makassar to Sorong as they are the best airlines that have single stop flights to Raja Ampat.